WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **batch size** and **batch window** settings are taken into consideration **after the filtering**

+  - _batch size_ – how many messages till I invoke the target, _batch window_ – how long to wait till invoking the target OR for the _batch size_ to fill.

 - remember that **with SQS** if a **message does not match your filter it will be deleted from the queue**

   - you did not consume the message so it is deleted